 GRIEF WILL FOREVER HAVE ITS PLACE AT THE TABLE, BUT OVER TIME, GRIEF MAY RSVP LESS AND LESS.

-Because, in allowing the grief to be present, I honor the very love that created it.
-Swallowed in the emotion of grief, in that darkness, I know, my soul is wrapped in the blanket of the love I cherish.
-And, I know my loved ones, for whom I grieve, are loving me right back.
+In allowing the grief to be present, I honor the very love that created it.
+I am swallowed in the emotion of grief, in that darkness, I know, my soul is wrapped in the blanket of the love I cherish.
+I know my loved ones, for whom I grieve, are loving me right back.
 Holding me as tight as I did hold them in my arms, in my heart, in my womb, and in my thoughts.Read more